GoogleChrome/web.dev/src/site/content/en/media/media-streaming-basics/index.md

 In this article, you are going to learn about the more advanced concept of media streaming and by the end should have a good understanding of the various streaming use cases, protocols, and extensions.
-Let's start with a bit of an explanation of what streaming actually is.
+Let's start with an explanation of what streaming actually is.

 Media streaming is a way of delivering and playing back media content piece by